 Dr. Yoshida is an Associate Professor in the Department of Psychology.
 Her central research focuses on language learning mechanisms creating highly specialized learning processes and the cognitive consequences of the language learning.
 The core idea behind her research is that these specialalized learning processes are derived from domain-general mechanisms and the process involving the fine-tuning and contextual cueing of attention to aspects of the learning environment.
 Dr. Yoshida studies these processes by studying young children learning different language(s).
 Her work provides insight into questions of how early learning interacts with regularities in the world, and how this relation feeds into self-sustaining learning.

 Areas: Cognitive development (word/language learning, bilingual cognition, cross-linguistic comparison with children's category learning)

 Postdoctoral Students and Graduate Students

-I am the first-year graduate student in the cognitive development lab.
+I am agraduate student in the Cognitive Development Lab.
 I am interested in the relationship between cognitive development and language learning.
 Specifically, I focus on the influences of dual/multi-language learning on cognitive flexibility and attention allocation during social interaction.

 Graduate Student Alumni